 Macklemore has great timing when it comes to releasing socially conscious songs.
 Putting out White Privilege II last year would have seen it lost in the flurry of other #blacklivesmatter media and coverage.
-But the use of that hashtag has dwindled somewhat so now is a perfect time to capitalise upon its popularity without having to compete with others using it.
-Those marketing the song are probably disappointed that #OscarsSoWhite is getting all the press but still, the original tag is all Macklemore’s.
+But the use of that hashtag has dwindled somewhat so now is a perfect time to capitalise upon its popularity without having to compete with others using it, although those marketing the song are probably disappointed that #OscarsSoWhite is getting so much press.

 Both songs begin with Macklemore’s personal story as a non-member of the community he’s supporting, but still affected by its struggles.
 In Same Love it was his own fear as a child that he was gay.
 In White Privilege II it’s whether he should be at a #blacklivesmatter protest since he’s white.
 Both songs speak to the need for him not to stay voiceless – “everyone else is more comfortable remaining voiceless” vs “So what the fuck has happened to my voice if I stay silent”.
 And in both he uses a woman who is a member of the community to provide the “insider perspective”.
 In Same Love he included lesbian singer Mary Lambert.
 With White Privilege it’s black poet and vocalist Jamila Woods.